graphql-boilerplates/react-fullstack-graphql/README.md

 <br />

+## Deprecation note

+This repository has been deprecated and is currently unmaintained.
+You can find up-to-date examples for building GraphQL servers with a database [here](https://github.com/prisma/prisma-examples/).

 ## Features

 - **Rapid scaffolding**: Simply use `graphql create` (from the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli)) to download the boilerplate you want.